-23. Applicants currently serving custodial sentences
+24. Applicants currently serving custodial sentences

-23.1 Applicants who are offenders, currently detained and serving custodial sentences will be subject to the Surrey Offenders Protocol and a full risk assessment, where appropriate, will need to be forwarded to the Council by prison or probation staff prior to the release date.
+Applicants who are offenders, currently detained and serving custodial sentences will be subject to the Surrey Offenders Protocol and a full risk assessment, where appropriate, will need to be forwarded to the Council by prison or probation staff prior to the release date.
 All applicants in this category must have had a local connection with Woking Borough Council immediately prior to going into custody.
 Applicants will need to register online with support from in-house / outreach prison services.

-24. MAPPA
+25. MAPPA

-24.1 The Council is a statutory partner of Multi Agency Public Protection Arrangements (MAPPA) and applicants will normally be considered in partnership with probation, police and registered social landlords.
+25.1 The Council is a statutory partner of Multi Agency Public Protection Arrangements (MAPPA) and applicants will normally be considered in partnership with probation, police and registered social landlords.

-25. WBC Tenants applying for a Transfer
+26. WBC Tenants applying for a Transfer

-25.1 Existing Woking Borough Council (WBC) tenants with a housing need e.g. overcrowded are eligible to be included on the Housing Register.
+26.1 Existing Woking Borough Council (WBC) tenants with a housing need e.g. overcrowded are eligible to be included on the Housing Register.
 There may be occasions where for legal reasons, or where the Council considers it appropriate, for tenants to be rehoused where they have not initially applied themselves.

-25.2 Existing WBC tenants who have no housing need may apply to register with www.HomeSwapper.co.uk

-- 25.3 Homeswapper is open to all WBC and Housing Association tenants wishing to move. - 25.4 Alternatively tenants may choose to move into the private rented sector.
+- i.
+Existing WBC tenants who have no housing need (where Housing Need is an indicator of existing deficit: where a household does not have access to accommodation that meets certain normative standards, taking into account household composition) may apply to register with www.HomeSwapper.co.uk - 26.2 Homeswapper is open to all WBC and Housing Association tenants wishing to move. - 26.3 Alternatively tenants may choose to move into the private rented sector.

-26. Under-occupation Transfers
+27. Under-occupation Transfers

-- The Council positively encourages Transfer applicants, who wish to downsize from family-sized accommodation either into a one bedroom or studio property, or move to appropriately sized accommodation to their housing needs They will be placed in Band B, given an incentive grant (see Council website) according to how many bedrooms they are giving up and have their removal costs paid by the Council. - The Council reserves the right to extend the Incentive Scheme in future subject to a strategic need in order to improve management of the Council's stock.

-- Where the applicant is a tenant of a Housing Association and where they will release a home with one or more bedrooms over their current housing need under this Policy, and their landlord agreed that their vacated property will be offered to the Council for nomination by the Council, outside of established Nominations Agreements.
+- 27.1 The Council positively encourages Transfer applicants, who wish to downsize from family-sized accommodation either into a one bedroom or studio property, or move to appropriately sized accommodation to their housing needs They will be placed in Band B, given an incentive grant (see Council website) according to how many bedrooms they are giving up and have their removal costs paid by the Council. - 27.2 The Council reserves the right to extend the Incentive Scheme in future subject to a strategic need in order to improve management of the Council's stock. - Where the applicant is a tenant of a Housing Association and where they will release a home with one or more bedrooms over their current housing need under this Policy, and their landlord agreed that their vacated property will be offered to the Council for nomination by the Council, outside of established Nominations Agreements.
 This is a discretionary process and authorised by the Housing Allocations Team Leader. - Any outstanding housing debts owed to the Council will be deducted from any incentive grant awarded.

-27. Applications from those with financial resources
+28. Applications from those with financial resources